Dialectic School Curriculum

 Enduring Understandings

-• The human faculty of reason (including logic) is good, but is not ultimate.
+- The human faculty of reason is created good, but is it neither ultimate nor infallible.

-• Some reasons are better than others, and there are good ways to think and bad ways.
+- Some arguments are better than others, and there are good ways to think and bad ways.

-• Reasoning is a process that necessarily goes from somewhere to somewhere else, requiring both a starting point and a telos.
+- Reasoning is a process that has a necessary starting point and a telos.

 Latin